rporres/test-diag-container/README.md

-# rporresm-test-diag-container
+# pipelines-test-container

-This is a repository to test pipelines using openshift-tekton-resources
+This is a repository to test pipelines